mmbman/Katagiri/1984-04-06-Awakening-of-Faith-Talk-3.md

 So the interpretation is divided into three chapters.
 One is “Revelation of the True Meaning,” second, “Correction of Evil Attachments,” third, “Analysis of the Types of Aspiration for Enlightenment.”

-“The part on outline has been given”: I think this is page 28, Part Two, “Outline.”
+“The part on outline has been given”: this is page 28, Part Two, “Outline.”
 So this is “the part on outline has been given, next the part on interpretation...”
 This is Interpretation.

+#### 2:57

 > Chapter One
 > Revelation of True Meaning